alan-turing-institute/data-safe-haven/docs/source/management/index.md

 The {ref}`role_system_manager` creates a time-limited and IP restricted link to remove data from the environment, after the outputs have been classified and approved for release.

 - In the Azure portal select `Subscriptions` then navigate to the subscription containing the relevant SHM
-- Search for the resource group: `shm-<SHM ID>-sre-<SRE ID>-rg`, then click through to the storage account called: `sh<first three letter of SHM ID>sre<first three letters of SRE ID>sensitivedata`
+- Search for the resource group: `shm-<YOUR_SHM_NAME>-sre-<YOUR_SRE_NAME>-rg`, then click through to the storage account called: `sh<first three letters of SHM name>sre<first three letters of SRE name>sensitivedata`
 - Click `Networking` under `Settings` to check the list of pre-approved IP addresses allowed under the `Firewall` header
-    - Ensure that the IP address of the person to receive the outputs is listed and enter it if not
+    - Ensure that the IP address of the person to receive the outputs is listed
+    - If it is not listed, modify and reupload the SRE configuration and redeploy the SRE using the `dsh` CLI, as per {ref}`deploy_sre`
 - Click `Containers` under `Data storage`
 - Click `egress`
 - Click `Shared access tokens` under `Settings` and do the following: